 Test error scenarios to ensure that the system reacts correctly and appropriately.
 Not only in how the error itself is handled, but the impact it may have on performance.
 For example:

 When devising these tests, it should be remembered that not all scenarios occur regularly.
 However, their impact on the entire system is important.

 |Search component overload||Search on global wildcard (asterisk)||10||1||Only *** are searched.|

 |Special characters||10||1||Searching for special characters.|

-Certain issues will only be encountered after the system has been running for a continuous period of time; be that either hours or even days.
-An endurance test is used to test an constant average load over a required period of time.
+Certain issues are only encountered after the system has been running for a continuous time period, either hours or days.
+An endurance test is used to test a constant average load over a required time period.
 Any performance degradation can then be analyzed.

 |Scenario||Test Type||No. of Users||Tx/sec (Expected)||Tx/sec (Tested)||Description|

 In the later stages of implementation, optimize the application to fulfill and maximize the performance goals.

 Any optimizations made must be tested to ensure they have:

 A selection of tools is available to help you with load-generation, performance monitoring, and results analysis.
 Some of these tools include the following: